BLS vs CPR- What’s the Difference?

 Which Certification Should I Get?

-Choosing between CPR and BLS certification depends on your specific needs and professional requirements.
+Choosing between CPR or BLS certification depends on your specific needs and professional requirements.
 CPR certification is ideal for the general public, including teachers, babysitters, Fitness Trainers, Corporate Workers, Restaurant Employees, Coaches, Parents, and workplace responders.
 Why?
 Because these people often work in environments where physical activity, stress, or interactions with the public are common, and there is an increasing likelihood of encountering situations where cardiac emergencies may occur.

 So, we come down to this: